Landing

 >Top, >Model

 At the beginning of takeoff, aerodynamic resistance, which depends on velocity, is minimal.
-Therefore, the maximum acceleration ($a_p$) is determined solely by the propulsion force ($F_p$) and the mass of Object ($m$):
+Therefore, the maximum acceleration ($a_p$) is determined solely by the propulsion force ($F_p$) and the body mass ($m$):

 $ a_p = \displaystyle\frac{ F_p }{ m }$